 What kind of strategies are we looking at in this article?

-As we said in the intro, the strategies we’re looking at in this article are all low-investment techniques that yield high results.
+The strategies we’re looking at in this article are all low-investment techniques that yield high results.
 You don’t need to invest thousands into any of these strategies.
-All you need is the right tools, the right content and a bit of time to implement these strategies to see fast results.
+All you need is the right tools, the right content and a bit of time to implement these strategies.

 Here’s a quick preview of the strategies we’ll be looking at.